joeynor/OSProject/README.md

 1. What is the output of step 5 above, explain the error? ***(1 mark)*** <br>
    <img src="./images/step5_output.png" width="70%"> <br>

-**_`The error above indicates that the server actively refused the connection attempt because the server is not accepting incoming requests.
-This is possibly because it is not running, it is broken, or a firewall has blocked access to that connection.`_**
+**_`The curl command failed because the connection to your server was refused.
+Meaning that you weren't able to connect to localhost on port 8080.
+This is expected because your container is running in isolation which includes networking.`_**

 2. Show the instruction needed to make this work. ***(1 mark)*** <br>
 **_`There are multiple ways to fix this error:`_** <br>